yourplatform.in

 Banjara

-Banjara work got its name from the nomadic tribes of Rajasthan.
-Their travels allowed this design technique to spread over the globe.
-In Banjara embroidery, artisans use dark-toned thick clothes to make designs using cross stitches.
+Banjara work got its name from the nomadic tribes of Rajasthan, whose travels allowed this design technique to spread worldwide.
+In Banjara embroidery arts, artisans use dark-toned thick clothes to make designs using cross stitches.
 To enhance the patterns, they add seashells, mirrors, and beads.
 It is a highly sought-after traditional fashion statement due to its use of mirrors, vivid colours, and elaborate stitching, which add to the variety and depth of textile traditions worldwide.

 Leave a comment